pengcheng789/boring-framework/README.md

 ## Update

+### 20180113

+* Restructure the package.
+* Add the feature of model container.

 ### 20180109

 * Optimize request parameter.
-* Add the function of dependency injection.
+* Add the feature of dependency injection.

 ### 20171229